JPearsallUFL/mmc6950-capstone-vires-jacob/README.md

 5. Start application:

-	npm start
+	npm run dev

 6. Access the application in your web browser at `http://localhost:3000`.

-7. I will continue to update this as I progress through the creation
+7. Begin Coding

 Designed Usage

+1. Before Signing up or logging in, confirm you are on "the most magical" network.
-1. Register for an account or log in if you already have one.
+2. Register for an account or log in if you already have one.
-2. After logging in, you will be able to search for your direct reports by name.
+3. After logging in, you will be able to search for your direct reports by name.
-3. Select an employee from the search results to open a new evaluation report.
+4. Select an employee from the search results to open a new evaluation report.
-4. Fill out the evaluation report with feedback and ratings for the employee.
+5. Fill out the evaluation report with feedback and ratings for the employee.
-5. Save the evaluation report, and it will be stored in your reports for future reference.
+6. Save the evaluation report, and it will be stored in your reports for future reference.
-6. Submit report to leadership for further conversation.
+7. Submit report to leadership for further conversation.

 Technology Stack